subshell/o-neko/docs/chapters/ABOUT_ONEKO.md

 ## Pre-requisites

-Generally, nearly every project able to run in Kubernetes can be deployed with O-Neko.
+Generally, nearly every project able to run in Kubernetes can be deployed with O-Neko (unless it relies on CRDs because our Kubernetes-Java-Client probably can't handle them correctly).
 To run a project in O-Neko:

 * You need Docker containers of all project versions you want to deploy with O-Neko
 * You need to provide the Kubernetes .yaml files in a simple template format to configure a project